Airport terminal

-An airport terminal is a building at an airport where passengers transfer between ground transportation and the facilities that allow them to board and disembark from an aircraft.
+An airport terminal is a main building at an airport where passengers transfer between ground transportation and the facilities that allow them to board and disembark from an aircraft.

-Within the terminal; passengers purchase tickets; transfer their luggage; go through security.
 The buildings that provide access to the airplanes (via gates) are typically called concourses.
 However, the terms "terminal" and "concourse" are sometimes used interchangeably, depending on the configuration of the airport.
 Smaller airports have one terminal while larger airports have several terminals and/or concourses.
-At small airports, the single terminal building typically serves all of the functions of a terminal and a concourse.
+At small airports, a single terminal building typically serves all of the functions of a terminal and a concourse.
+Larger airports might have either one terminal that is connected to multiple concourses or multiple almost independent unit terminals.

-Some larger airports have one terminal that is connected to multiple concourses via walkways, sky-bridges, or tunnels (such as Denver International Airport, modeled after Atlanta's, the world's busiest), or Orlando International Airport (modeled after Tampa's).
-Some larger airports have more than one terminal, each with one or more concourses (such as New York's John F. Kennedy International Airport, which has six, and London's Heathrow Airport and Chicago's O'Hare International Airport, which both have four).
-Still other larger airports have multiple terminals each of which incorporate the functions of a concourse (such as Dallas/Fort Worth International Airport or Philadelphia International Airport).
+By the end of the 20th century airport terminals became symbols of progress and trade, showcasing the aspirations of nations constructing them.
+The buildings are also characterized by a very rapid pace of redevelopment, much higher than that for structures supporting other modes of transportation, eroding the boundary between the permanent and temporary construction.

+Unit terminals

+An airport might have multiple separate "unit terminals", in order, for example to separate the international travel from the domestic one, or provide the separate airlines with the ability to offer their own terminals.
+The unit terminals might use similar design (Dallas-Fort Worth Airport) or be completely different (Pearson International Airport).
+Use of multiple terminals typically requires an extensive network of automatic people movers.